TheCatSaber/Figures-for-Intermediate-IRP-2020/README.md

 # How to use
 Install python 3.8 https://www.python.org/downloads/.

-Click the code button, and click download.
+Click the code button, and click download zip.

 Install networkx with `pip install networkx` in the command line.

 Install matplotlib with `pip install matplotlib` in the command line.

 Install numpy with `pip install numpy` in the command line.

 Run the code for the figure that you want to use by in the command line with `python [filename].py`.

 # Issues